 Our sustainability strategy for 2030 is an integrated part of our business strategy.
-At the end of 2022, we applied for Science Based Targets initiative's (SBTi) validation of our climate targets, which were approved in March 2023.
-This means that we are to reduce our absolute carbon dioxide emissions within Scope 1 and Scope 2 by 42 per cent by 2030 from the 2021 level, and take responsibility for working towards reducing our Scope $3^{2}$ impact.
+We have set climate targets that are in line with the Paris Agreement and that have been validated by the Science Based Targets initiative (SBTi).
+This means that we are to reduce our absolute carbon dioxide emissions within Scope 1 and Scope 2 by 42 per cent by 2030 from the 2021 level, and take responsibility for working towards reducing our Scope 32 impact.
 Agenda 2030 and the UN's 17 Sustainable Development Goals (SDGs) aim to reach a standard of sustainable development that the world's leaders have committed to achieving by 2030. engcon is active in the target areas that we have the opportunity of impacting3).
-We also work continuously to promote a sustainable mindset in all aspects of our operations with the goal that this will permeate all activities.
+We also work continuously to promote a sustainable mindset based on the principles in the UN Global Compact in terms of climate, resources and people with the goal that this will permeate all activities.

-The sustainability report has been prepared in accordance with the provisions of the Swedish Annual Accounts Act, Chapters 6 and 7.
+We are allocating resources and working towards preparing ourselves for the forthcoming Corporate Sustainability Reporting Directive (CSRD) Directive.
+Until further notice, the sustainability report is prepared in accordance with the provisions of the Swedish Annual Accounts Act, Chapters 6 and 7.

-2) Scope 1, 2 and 3 are described in more detail on page 26 and in the sustainability notes on pages 117-122.
-3) A target analysis of how engcon is contributing to the UN SDGs can be found in the materiality analysis on pages 114-116.
+2) Scope 1, 2 and 3 are described in more detail on page 28 and in the sustainability notes on pages 108-124.
+3) A target analysis of how engcon is contributing to the UN SDGs can be found in the materiality analysis on pages 112-114.